 Spine Tumor Board, coordinated by Arthur Jenkins, MD, and Isabelle Germano, MD, meets weekly on Fridays from 9:30-10:00am.
 In this multidisciplinary meeting, patients with spine tumors are evaluated by physicians from the Departments of Neurosurgery, Neurology, Neuropathology, Neuroradiology, Radiation Oncology, Neoplastics, and Rehabilitation Medicine.
 Residents from these departments participate in the discussion of patients' management.

-A Basic Science/Clinical Correlation Course, coordinated by Thomas Naidich, MD, Professor of Radiology and Tanvir Choudhri, MD, Assistant Professor of Neurosurgery, meets each Friday 7:00-8:00am.
+A Basic Science/Clinical Correlation Course, coordinated by Thomas Naidich, MD, Professor of Radiology and Tanvir Choudhri, MD, Associate Professor of Neurosurgery, meets each Friday 7:00-8:00am.
 The course covers a variety of topics in a programmatic fashion.
 In a three year cycle, the course reviews the anatomy and physiology of the cranial nerve (year one), spinal cord and peripheral nerves (year two), and the cerebrum and cerebellum (year three).
 The first three years included the following: In year one (2004-2005), approximately one month was devoted to each cranial nerve in weekly sessions as follows: Gross anatomy Neurosurgery resident); Neuroradiology of the specific cranial nerve and associated disorders (Neuroradiology Fellow); Neuroanatomy (Neurosurgery Resident); Clinical correlation (Neurosurgery or guest faculty).
 An example of the latter for cranial nerve II was the lecture entitled The Examination of the Visual Fields, presented by Joel Mindel, neuroophthalmologist and Professor of Ophthalmology at Mount Sinai.
 The final sessions on cranial nerves involved virtual and real dissections of the cranial nerve and brain stem.
 The cadaver dissections occurred in our department's microsurgical laboratory.
 The second-year (2005-2006) was focused on the vertebral column, spinal cord and peripheral nerves and involved review of gross and neuroanatomy as well as neurophysiology.
 The third-year (2006-2007), following the same weekly template, is concentrated on cerebrum and cerebellum: gross and microscopic neuroanatomy, neurophysiology and relevant neuroradiology.
 By gaining a thorough and comprehensive understanding of these topics, the residents at Mount Sinai will enhance their future clinical and research activities.